bbabel1/property-manager/docs/buildium-integration-complete.md

 - Retry mechanism for transient failures
 - Dead letter queue for persistent failures
 - Monitoring and alerting for error rates

+Note: Failed and retried Buildium sync attempts are persisted in `public.sync_operations` for auditing and automated retries.

 ## Webhook Testing